drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 experiments.py
 for running the classification experiments.

-# Experiment environment and the used package
+# Experiment environment and the used packages
 Python 3.7

 boto==2.49.0